pingcap/tidb-operator/en/deploy-on-gcp-gke.md

     {{< copyable "shell-regular" >}}

     ```shell
-    mysql -h <tidb-nlb-dnsname> -P 4000 -u root
+    mysql -h ${tidb-nlb-dnsname} -P 4000 -u root
     ```

-    `<tidb-nlb-dnsname>` is the LoadBalancer IP of the TiDB service.
+    `${tidb-nlb-dnsname}` is the LoadBalancer IP of the TiDB service.
 You can view the IP in the `EXTERNAL-IP` field of the `kubectl get svc basic-tidb -n tidb-cluster` execution result.

     For example: